Click on the Indicators below for More Information

 Coastal tourism wage is the measure of wages (nominal) paid to employees in tourism industries along the coast.
 Data for Coastal Counties come from the US Census Bureau.
 This dataset represents US counties and independent cities which have at least one coastal border and select non-coastal counties and independent cities based on proximity to estuaries and other coastal counties.
 The dataset is built to support coastal and ocean planning and other activities pursuant to the Energy Policy Act, Coastal Zone Management Act, Magnuson-Stevens Fishery Conservation and Management Act, National Environmental Policy Act, Rivers and Harbors Act and the Submerged Lands Act.

-Coastal Tourism Employment
+Lake Erie Coastal Tourism Employment

-Between 2015 and 2020 the average change in coastal county employment showed a decreasing trend.
+Between 2016 and 2021 the average change in coastal county employment showed no trend but was lower than historical norms.

 Values correspond to percent change in the total Employment of the Tourism Sector of Coastal Counties in US States that border a region